leo-editor/leo-editor/branches.md

 # About this file

 This file, branches.md, describes the recommended way for Leo's devs to create and use git branches.
+It also describes the most important branches.

 This is a shared file, common to all branches.